 - Record what you ate and drank on a night you had heartburn to discover your own triggers.

-Talk to the Philadelphia Gastroenterology Consultants about what else can be done to limit your heartburn and acid reflux by scheduling an appointment with us today!
+Talk to the Philadelphia Gastroenterology Consultants about what else can be done to limit your heartburn and acid reflux by scheduling an appointment at our office in Philadelphia, PA today!
+Our gastroenterologists are highly trained and have extensive experience diagnosing and treating reflux disease.
 Just call our office at (215) 742-9900.